-3. Are there sufficient independent outside review letters (based on department and college criteria) received to conduct the full review?
+3. Are there sufficient independent outside review letters (three required and five are strongly encouraged) received to conduct the full review?
 A search of the dossier materials in electronic form (PDF) is necessary to ensure that all requested and solicited letters from outside reviewers are truly independent from the candidate.
-If it is found that outside reviewers are close friends, former co-workers, mentors, or mentees of the candidate, then they will not be considered as external reviewers.
+If it is found that outside reviewers are close friends, former co-workers, mentors, mentees of the candidate, then they will not be considered as external reviewers.
 If letters are deemed to not be independent and the total is less than three, then additional independent letters must be solicited to continue with the internal review of the dossier.
-For career-track faculty external reviewer letters could include individuals a rank above who are external to their unit, yet still within the University of Arizona.

-4. Is a recent teaching observation included in Section 9A using the recommended Peer Observation Tool for Promotion Review?
+4. Is a recent teaching observation included in Section 9 using the recommended Peer Observation Tool for Promotion Review?
 Section 9A requires the summative Peer Observation.
 A recent peer observation using the recommended Peer Observation form (in-person teaching form or online teaching form) for Promotion Review should be included in Section 9A of the dossier.
 An observation of the candidate's teaching is particularly important with distinct teaching assignments such as team-taught classes or residencies.